Jxkeorton/personal-finance/README.md

 ### User Stories

+* As a User, I would like to be able to easily find the various menus so that I can view information or add information.
 * As a User, I would like to be able to add a new income and expense
 * As a User, I would like to be able to set a monthly budget
 * As a User, I would like to be able to see my income and expenses over a specified range
 * As a User, I would like to see a summary for the previous month
 * As a User, I would like to see an analysis of a specified date range
 * As a User, I would like to be able to return to the main menu without having to restart the application.

 ******